komrados/D365FOLabelTranslator/README.md

 This tool allows to do the same but just in a few mouse clicks.
 Also this tool allows to use other than Azure translation service providers, like Google and Yandex.
 This could be useful for translation quality improvement.

+**To use this tool in Visual Studio 2017 .NET Framework 4.7.1 or higher should be installed**

 # Technical
 D365FOLabelTranslator is build upon cloud translation service provider (TSP), so it requires active cloud subscription with created translator service to work on.